ramoneg/NomaCMS/README.md

 # Noma CMS
-a open source cms based on contentful
+a open source cms based on nuxt & contentful